Gisleburt/GMTK_GameJam_2022/README.md

 Dev Log
 -------

+### Day 2 - 8:00

+Woke up a bit earlier than I intended, 7:30, but I'm washed, watered and fed so its time to go.
+Going to start by rethinking the way I've done my Trello Board.
+I want to concentrate on the very basic game (pick stuff off and drop it off) first, adding the shooting mechanic after.

 ### Day 1 - Midnight

 Time for bed!
 Got the motion down (needs a lot of tweaking), and have knife to use as a projectile facing toward the